 The kiddos can have fun with the Beanstalk Children’s Garden, which uses a STEM-based curriculum to teach kids about nutrition and the environment.
 With the garden’s six areas: fruit, herb, grain, curiosity, water, and tasting in-season plants, your child will discover the beauty of growing food 🌱

-For golfers wanting a challenge, look no further than Swope Memorial Golf Course.
+Look no further than Swope Memorial Golf Course for golfers wanting a challenge.
 The golf course has served Kansas City for over a century, making it the oldest golf course in the greater KC area.
 Players can test their skills at the 6,274 yard par 72 golf course, featuring zoysia fairways, undulating greens, and sand and grass bunkers.

 The Southeast Community Center has tons of options to bring your family together and get in shape.
 At the center, you can play ball at the full-sized basketball court, swim laps in the pool, and pump it up in the fitness area.
 If you’re one of those people who need more structure when working out, the center offers a variety of aerobic classes to keep your blood flowing.